Machine Learning on Heterogeneous, Edge, and Quantum Hardware for Particle Physics (ML-HEQUPP): Technology

 \hlsfml supports a broad set of neural network architectures, including multilayer perceptrons, convolutional networks, recurrent networks, and more recently, transformers.
 While most standard layers are fully supported, custom operations can be incorporated through the extension API, which allows users to provide custom HLS implementations of specific operators. \hlsfml differentiates itself from other hardware acceleration platforms through its support for multiple frontends (i.e., Keras, PyTorch, and QONNX~\cite{Pappalardo:2022nxk}), multiple FPGA backends (e.g., Vitis HLS and Intel oneAPI), and an ASIC backend through Siemens HLS.
 More recently, \hlsfml has been extended with support for Google XLS and the Libero backend for radiation-hard FPGAs.

 Targeting FPGA deployments, \hlsfml has been used to accelerate ML in high-energy physics experiments~\cite{CMS-DP-2024-059,CMS-DP-2024-121}, spacecraft~\cite{edgespaice} and autonomous vehicles~\cite{linebuffer}, quantum computing~\cite{DiGuglielmo:2025zod} and heart signal monitoring~\cite{10399904}.
-In addition, \hlsfml has been used to generate ASIC designs for a number of on-detector frontend applications, including data compression using a neural network encoder for the CMS high-granularity calorimeter (HGCAL)~\cite{DiGuglielmo:2021ide}.
-Similarly a ``smart pixel'' readout integrated circuit (ROIC) was prototyped using \hlsfml with an implementation of a neural network to process 256 pixels to determine the momentum of the particle track~\cite{Yoo:2023lxy,Parpillon:2024maz}.
+In addition, \hlsfml has been used to generate ASIC designs for a number of on-detector front-end applications, including data compression using a NN encoder for the CMS high-granularity calorimeter (HGCAL)~\cite{DiGuglielmo:2021ide}.
+Similarly a ``smart pixel'' readout integrated circuit (ROIC) was prototyped using \hlsfml with an implementation of an NN to process 256 pixels to determine the momentum of the particle track~\cite{Yoo:2023lxy,Parpillon:2024maz}.
 These frontend applications underscore the unique capabilities of \hlsfml and the need for hardware-model codesign for the next generation of experiments.